- What We Do

 Tent Schools International is a team of passionate people dedicated to the cause of education for those who have the least access to it.
 We are parents, friends, neighbors, citizens and advocates who are doing what we can, where we can, to impact our world for the better.

-Scott Vander Kooy leads Tent Schools International (TSI) as President, guiding the organization’s vision and formulating strategies for reaching it since 2001.
+Scott Vander Kooy leads Tent Schools International (TSI) as President, guiding the organization’s vision since 2001.
 He is passionate about providing equal educational opportunity to all children, environmental issues and ethical business.
 Scott has traveled extensively through his work with TSI, building up partnerships in the Philippines, Singapore, China, India, Romania, Ukraine and Guatemala.
-He is also president of Comprenew, an electronics-recycling non-profit company dedicated to inspiring environmental care and increasing vocational preparedness through education for people from all segments of society.
+He is also president of TSI’s sister organization Comprenew, an electronics-recycling non-profit company dedicated to inspiring environmental care and increasing vocational preparedness through education for people from all segments of society.
 Scott and his wife, Jan, have three children.

 firstname.lastname@example.org / (616) 531-9102

 Emily Klooster has been with us since 2005, formerly as a staff writer, social media manager and communications coordinator.
 In 2019 she became our Executive Director, overseeing administration, programs and strategic plan.
 Emily is also involved in fundraising, marketing and community outreach.
 She is passionate about human rights and equity, environmental protection, travel, music, books and spending time outdoors with her family.
 She studied English at Calvin College, completing an internship in communications with the international development organization World Renew.
 After graduating, Emily spent one year as an AmeriCorps volunteer, tutoring at-risk students in Seattle, Washington, and another year teaching fourth grade to English Language Learners (ELL) in Tegucigalpa, Honduras.
 She currently mentors a teen girl at Treetops Collective.
 Emily and her husband, Jono, have three children.